 The first single for CBS was released in July 1976.
 It was "Wait Until Tomorrow", written by Taylor.
 It had previously been released by Mammal under the title "Wait".
 The flip side was Paul's "Show Danny Across The Water" and it was this song that began to show Paul's potential.

 With CBS now behind the band, they started playing in the more up-market clubs around Sydney and Melbourne.
 Even with television exposure and articles in the rock press, the single never took off.
 Recognising that they would only get one more chance with the record company, they had to produce a hit.
 All five members put their heads together and spent a whole night writing a song.
 The outcome was "This Time" and the single was released in September 1976.
-The flip side was "Dreaded Moroczy Bind".
+The flip side was "Dreaded Moroczy Bind", a chess term.
 For the first time Dragon started receiving radio airplay.
 Things were definitely on the up.

 With prospects looking good, tragedy struck.
 Neil Storey was found dead, having choked on his vomit after a heroin overdose.
 His untimely death gave the media a field day.
 It was not the sort of publicity the band needed at this point in their career.
 Todd, unsure what to do with the band, called Graeme Nesbitt, who was still in and out of jail, and he told him to continue with a new drummer.
 Terry Tolhurst was tried first before Nesbitt organised just the person for them.